Denielle A Elliott

 Denielle Elliott and Dara Culhane, eds.
 2016 A Different Kind of Ethnography.
 Toronto: University of Toronto Press.

-Denielle Elliott, PhD, is an Associate Professor of socio-cultural anthropology at York University, where she holds a York Research Chair in Injured Minds.
+Denielle Elliott, PhD, is a Professor of socio-cultural anthropology at York University, where she holds a York Research Chair in Injured Minds.
 She is also the Deputy-Director of the Institute for Technoscience and Society.
-Her current research explores the embodied experience of people living with altered neuro states and knowledge-making practices in the clinic, laboratory, and neuro-tech industry, and their convergences.
+Her current research explores the embodied experience of people living with altered neuro states and knowledge-making practices in the clinic and laboratory, and their convergences.
 She is particularly interested in how patients, doctors, and scientists make sense of that which is imperceptible and often beyond language and scientific knowing.
 As part of this, her research considers how sensory ethnographic methods can augment neuro-scientific understanding and facilitate collaborative and empowering epistemological approaches in neurology.

 She has conducted ethnographic fieldwork in British Columbia (Vancouver's Downtown Eastside on HIV/AIDS, epidemiological surveillance, and colonial health) and in Nairobi and Kisumu, Kenya (‘Safari Science’, experimental medicine, scientific infrastructure, & the politics of transnational science).

 She is currently working on two related projects.
-Denielle Elliott, PhD, is an Associate Professor of socio-cultural anthropology at York University, where she is also the Director of the Science and Technology Studies Graduate Program and the Deputy-Director of the Institute for Technoscience and Society.
-Her current research explores the embodied experience of people living with altered neuro states and knowledge-making practices in the clinic, laboratory, and neuro-tech industry, and their convergences.
+Denielle Elliott, PhD, is a Professor of socio-cultural anthropology at York University, where she is also the Deputy-Director of the Institute for Technoscience and Society.
+Her current research explores the embodied experience of people living with altered neuro states and knowledge-making practices in the clinic and laboratory, and their convergences.
 She is particularly interested in how patients, doctors, and scientists make sense of that which is imperceptible and often beyond language and scientific knowing.
 As part of this, her research considers how sensory ethnographic methods can augment neuro-scientific understanding and facilitate collaborative and empowering epistemological approaches in neurology.
 She is the co-editor of A Different Kind of Ethnography, as well as the forthcoming Naked Fieldnotes, and the author of Reimagining Science and Statecraft in Postcolonial Kenya.

 Dr. Elliott also has an interest in literary ethnographic writing, and the use of creative and visual arts in ethnographic practice.
 She is a founding member of the Centre for Imaginative Ethnography – an interdisciplinary, research collective dedicated to new scholarship fusing creative arts, social theory, and social research.
 She has held research funds from British Columbia Medical Services Foundation, the Canadian Institutes of Health Research, and the Wenner-Gren Foundation in Anthropological Research.